-An UNEP report from 2014 caught our attention, it said: “the toy industry belong to the group that uses plastic most intensively in products” (Source: UNEP Valuing plastics)
+A UNEP report from 2014 caught our attention when it stated: “the toy industry belong[s] to the group that uses plastic the most intensively in products” (Source: UNEP Valuing plastics)

 Or 150 bottles to equal a pushbike.